 How to Make a Warm Compress

 CorneaCare’s Rest self-heating warm compress eye mask is a convenient way to deliver sustained, moist heat to your eyelids.
-This effective mask uses hydrated minerals to work with your body to initiate a natural catalytic reaction.
+This effective mask uses hydrated minerals to work with your body to initiate a natural reaction.
 This reaction powers the self-heating mechanism to provide therapeutic warmth for up to 30 minutes.

 Putting It All Together